edi-munoz/SQL_Cycle-_A-SQL-Analysis/README.md

 ![union_all_query](/images/union_all_query.png)

 With all of my data in one table, I began cleaning.
-I took these actions

-[link to sql query cleaning here]

-to clean my data:
+I took these [actions](https://github.com/edi-munoz/SQL_Project/blob/0fa07302908a5ccc7064e2bda6563f399147b927/cleaning_steps.sql) to clean my data:

 - Added a `ride_duration` column and made the column be a `TIMEDIFF` from `ended_at` and `started_at` column
 - Created the `month`, `day_of_week`, and `day` columns from my `started_at` column